 The twin XL boasts an extra 5” in length, offering more legroom for people who are tall or on the verge of a growth spurt.
 We recommend the XL for snoozers—young or old—who are 5’8’’ to 6’3’’.
 Even shorties may want the extra length, especially if they have pets that like sleeping at the foot of the bed.
 The XL is often used for dorm rooms and split king setups, but it will fit in a variety of spaces.
 Just keep in mind that finding bed frames and accessories can be tricky because the XL isn’t as popular as the twin or full.

 RECAP: Twins XL's are best for kids who may grow to be tall, single adults, college students, and longer, skinnier bedrooms.

-Recommended Mattress: The Twin XL T&N Original Mattress is ideal if you're looking for a bed in this size because of its highly durable yet cozy foam and approachable price point.
+Recommendation: The Twin XL T&N Original is ideal if you're looking for a bed in this size because of its highly durable yet cozy foam and approachable price point.

 Split King (mattress dimensions of 2 twin XLs - 78" x 80")

 Two Twin XLs walk into a bedroom…and become a Split King.
 Yup, the Split King is two Twin XLs put together.
 This setup works well for shared beds with people who have different sleep schedules or comfort preferences.
 It’s also compatible with adjustable frames (with sides that move independently).
 These can be broken down into single parts, which simplifies moving and set up, but bear in mind that not all frames and accessories are compatible with split kings.

 RECAP: Split Kings are best for couples who have different sleep schedules and completely different preferences in bed firmness and support.